 MSPR also broadcasts public affairs programs produced by Kentucky Educational Television (KET) including “Comment on Kentucky,” “Connections with Renee Shaw” and “Kentucky Tonight.”
 Independent programs acquired by MSPR include “The Folk Sampler” and “Kentucky Afield Radio” produced by the Kentucky Department of Fish and Wildlife.

-- Samantha Morrill and Jordan Simonson were recipients of MSPR’s Outstanding Student Award.
-Michael Gustin received the MSPR Community Advisory Board Student Achievement Award.
+- Arlo Barnette was the recipient of MSPR’s Outstanding Student Award.
+Nathan Gutierrez received the MSPR Community Advisory Board Student Achievement Award

-- Greg Jenkins served as emcee for a concert by the Cave Run Symphony Orchestra and announcer for MSU’s Blue and Gold Festival.
+- Greg Jenkins served as stadium announcer for MSU’s Blue and Gold Festival

 Operating as the flagship station for the MSPR network, WMKY (90.3FM) serves an important role as a hands-on training opportunity for Morehead State University students.
 The support MSPR receives from listeners, local underwriting, Morehead State University and the Corporation for Public Broadcasting (CPB) enables MSPR to train students for careers in broadcasting, repair or purchase new equipment and develop local programs of educational, informational and entertaining significance.

 MSPR is regularly involved with the community by sponsoring local and regional events and festivals.
-Some of the events sponsored by MSPR in 2016 included August Art Guild’s Art in the Garden (Augusta), Cave Run Storytelling Festival (Morehead), Col. Bill Williams Heritage Music Festival (Greenup), Greenup County Music Festival (Greenup), Kentucky Folk Art Center’s Day in the Country (Morehead), Market in the Park (West Liberty), Morehead Masters Spelling Bee (Morehead), Morehead Theatre Guild (Morehead), Rowan County Arts Center’s First Friday Outdoor Market (Morehead), and Storybook Christmas (Morehead).
+Some of the events sponsored by MSPR in 2017 included August Art Guild’s Art in the Garden (Augusta), Cave Run Storytelling Festival (Morehead), Col. Bill Williams Heritage Music Festival (Greenup), Greenup County Music Festival (Greenup), Kentucky Folk Art Center’s Day in the Country (Morehead), Morehead Arts and Eats Festival (Morehead), Morehead Masters Spelling Bee (Morehead), Morehead Theatre Guild (Morehead), Rowan County Arts Center’s First Friday Outdoor Market (Morehead), Second Saturday Summer Music Series (Greenup) and Storybook Christmas (Morehead).

-MSPR sponsored several events on the campus of Morehead State University (MSU) during 2016 including music, theatre and dance productions, clinics, lectures, art exhibitions, writing workshops, author readings and film screenings.
+In addition to the regional events sponsored by MSPR throughout the year, a total of 1,075 on-air promotional announcements were provided as a public service to 11 other regional events and non-profit organizations.
+MSPR also sponsored several events on the campus of Morehead State University (MSU) during 2017 including music, theatre and dance productions, clinics, lectures, art exhibitions, writing workshops, author readings and film screenings.
+MSPR also spotlighted 20 Morehead State University faculty, staff and programs through the regular “Points of Pride” promotional series.

 During the year, MSPR participated in job fairs and open houses at MSU and throughout the region.
 MSPR staff members were featured speakers at civic luncheons, public events and MSU classrooms.
 MSPR also welcomed new MSU students by participating in the Student Orientation, Advising and Registration (SOAR).

-As part of an educational outreach and engagement project, MSPR provided 150 copies of “Best of Americana Crossroads Live” CD (MSPR production) to Blessing Hands in Morehead for distribution to the people of the Guangxi Province of China on two goodwill mission trips.
+As part of an educational outreach and engagement project, MSPR provided 50 copies of the “Best of Americana Crossroads Live” CD (MSPR production) to Blessing Hands in Morehead for distribution to the people of the Guangxi Province of China on a goodwill mission trips.

 The involvement of MSPR in community and regional activities helps to increase the awareness, learning and understanding of social, cultural and diversity issues.
 As MSPR’s ongoing outreach and engagement efforts continue, MSPR’s participation will enhance the facilitation of connecting people to needed resources and strengthening partnerships between organizations in the region.